Brand Hong Kong

 Related Tax Rules : Allowances and Elderly Residential Care Expenses

 If you receive chargeable income or incur deductible expenses in foreign currencies, you are required to report an equivalent amount of the income or expense in Hong Kong dollars in your tax return.
-Average exchange rates of major foreign currencies for the past six years for salaries tax purpose are included in our Homepage.
+Average exchange rates of major currencies for the past six years for salaries tax purpose are available in our Homepage.
 Please click here for details.

-Back to top
+back to top

-When to file B.I.R.
-60
+When to file BIR60

-Time limit for filing
+(1) Time limit for filing

 Tax Return - Individuals should be filed: